So much to explore!

 Belltower **

 Also known as 'Tom's Belfry'.
-Many of our divers consider this to be the best cavern dive in the Cap d'En Font area.
-We can access this cavern through two different entrances, after which we find ourselves in a large tunnel, which goes about 70 meters into the rocky coastline.
+Many of our divers consider this to be the best cavern dive in the Cap d'en Font area.
+We can access this cavern through two different entrances, after which we find ourselves in a large tunnel, which goes about 70 metres into the rocky coastline.
 At the end of the tunnel is a large air bubble, where we can emerge and admire the stalactites above us.

 The Belltower is connected to 'Scorpion Cave' and the 'Organ Loft'.
 These caves however, are only intended for very experienced divers.

-Cala Viola (marine reserve) *
+Cala Viola * (marine reserve)

-This dive starts from a small beach that gradually drops downs to a depth of 6 meters and is usually full of small fish, barracudas and a few stingrays.
+This dive starts from a small beach that gradually drops downs to a depth of 6 metres and is usually full of small fish, barracudas and a few stingrays.
 Following the reef to the left, we can see a large aluminium mast in the sea grass.
-Following the mast we find the remains of the 22-meter French sailing yacht 'Chrisaldy' at a depth between 14 - 18 meters.
+Following the mast we find the remains of the 22-metre French sailing yacht 'Chrisaldy' at a depth between 14 - 18 metres.
 In February 1996 it was washed onto the rocks here and broken in several pieces.
 The remains of this wreck are spread over a large area and offer interesting settings for underwater photographers.
+If we keep following the reef to the left, we may see barracudas as well as the remains of Roman amphorae.

 Cueva de los Ingleses **

 Cueva de los Ingleses is located just outside the Northern Marine Reserve, and can be reached after a short boat ride.
-We anchor close to the entrance of the cavern and start the dive swimming away from the coast, until reaching a depth of 25 meters.
+We anchor close to the entrance of the cavern and start the dive swimming away from the coast, until reaching a depth of 25 metres.
 With a bit of luck we can see some groupers and lobsters.
-Before running out of bottom time we ascend towards the entrance of the cavern at 14 meters.
+Before running out of bottom time we ascend towards the entrance of the cavern at 14 metres.
 The opening of the cavern continues on the surface, so it is possible to surface within, with a view to the north.
 We will explore from right to left following the contours of the cavern and look for shrimps, lobsters, crabs and other crustaceans typical of these environments.
 Looking back towards the entrance we can enjoy the beautiful backlight with an spectacular column on the left.

 East End */**

 This dive site is located in the Punta Grossa area on the north coast and is one of our favorite sites.
-Here we can find all the ingredients for a fantastic dive; depths up to 30 meters, a superb landscape with huge boulders and lots of marine life such as stingrays, flying gurnards, moray eels, nudibranchs, octopuses and piper gurnards.
+Here we can find all the ingredients for a fantastic dive; depths up to 30 metres, a superb landscape with huge boulders and lots of marine life such as stingrays, flying gurnards, moray eels, nudibranchs, octopuses and piper gurnards.
 A dive for all levels, as the depth can easily be adapted to one’s experience.

 Diver's Playground *